adityaanantharaman/100_days_of_ml_code/README.md

 # Day 21
 Attempted style transfer from scratch again.
 Still refining model and fixing bugs.
 The model trains however the content cost fails to decrease.
 Doing on kaggle kernel.

+# Day 22
+Attended week 3 of Google ML study jam.
+Cleared a few doubts about style transfer.